Child poverty in New Zealand: Housing

 The OCC stresses for a need of government monitoring for all rental units to ensure minimum health and safety standards are being met.
 Due to a serious lack of affordable housing they said that there needed to be an increase in social housing: They suggested that 2,000 units be added per year until 2020.
 They wanted better supervision for those companies providing social housing to include government monitoring for quality, accessibility, and financial stability.
 They wanted the government to create a point of contact separate from the housing agencies to properly assess housing needs.
 Finally they wished to see further research be funded for housing needs and how it affects children.

 Māori and Pasifika children

 The recommendation is for the government to take the necessary steps to reduce poverty levels within the Māori and Pasifika ethnic groups.
-They wanted the housing issues to e addressed for these communities, improved education, more people successfully transitioning to meaningful employment, enhanced health initiatives, and continued investment in research to properly address the issues at hand.
+They wanted the housing issues to be addressed for these communities, improved education, more people successfully transitioning to meaningful employment, enhanced health initiatives, and continued investment in research to properly address the issues at hand.